HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

          :-----------------------------:
 ```

 Some VCPU-32 instructions have a registers as an implicit target.
-For example, the ADDIL instruction uses general register zero as implicit target.
-The BLE instructions saves the return link implicitly in GR0 and SR0.
+For example, the ADDIL instruction uses general register one as implicit target.
+The BLE instructions saves the return link implicitly in GR1 and SR0.
 The caller can rely on that certain register are preserved across the calls.
-In addition to the callee save registers already mentioned, the SP value, the RL and the DP value as well as SR4 to SR 7 are preserved across a call.
+In addition to the callee save registers Gr2..GR7, the SP value, the RL and the DP value as well as SR4 to SR 7 are preserved across a call.
 In addition to the caller save segment registers, the processor status registers as well as any registers set by privileged code is not preserved across a procedure call.

 ### Parameter passing